-I have observed that there is impermanence in our lives spent in the buildings we inhabit and work in, and I am frightened by the precarious nature of the working class.
-And thus I think a lot about people, and a lot about the spaces they inhabit.
-People in each other’s space, spaces after people have left, about who makes the space, people who lost their space; about what they left behind there, or maybe took with them.
+I have observed that there is an impermanence to our lives spent in the buildings we inhabit and work in.
+I think a lot about people, and a lot about the spaces they inhabit.
+People in each other’s space, spaces after people have left.
+About who makes the space, people who lost their space; about what they left behind there, or maybe took with them.
 I am interested in space as both an archive and a façade.

 Space can be gendered: women in the kitchen and men in the garage, or women in the nail salon and men in the hardware store.
-Like space, labour is often gendered as well, women knitting in the living room, men tinkering outside.
+Like space, labour is often gendered as well, women knitting in the living room, men tinkering outside in the garge.

 Space can be segregated.
 Whole cities split up by income, by immigration wave, by colour.
 Yuppies in the burbs, yogis in the Wholefoods, crumbling sidewalks in the hood.